 Who Is Townhouse Buying Best For?

-Overall, if you don’t want the exterior maintenance that comes with homeownership, but you would still like the equity, and wealth-building aspects of owning a home, buying a townhouse in an HOA is worth consideration.
+Overall, purchasing a townhouse that is part of a HOA is something to give some thought to if you don't want the exterior maintenance that comes with homeownership but you still want the equity and wealth-building aspects of owning a home.